ATC Drama and Communication

 ATC Co-curricular Music Program

 The Co-curricular Music program at Ambrose Treacy College offers a vast array of outstanding musical opportunities for students throughout the College.
 The program is a thriving component of the College’s culture, led by an experienced team of passionate and dedicated music educators.

 Students are encouraged and may elect to extend their musicianship by enrolling in specialised individual and/or small group music lessons on an instrument or voice.
-These lessons expand on the Class Music lessons and offer specialisation, including specific instrument technique, repertoire and performance practices.
+These lessons offer specialisation on an instrument, voice or in music production, including specific instrument technique, repertoire and performance practices.
 More in depth music theory learning experiences are available.
 These lessons are tailored for the individual student and/or small groups.
-For those students who elect to take individual tuition, preparation and completion of A.M.E.B. examinations are strongly encouraged.
-Weekly homework is set and it is expected that students do regular practice at home.
-A semester progress report is provided by their teacher.
+For those students who elect individual tuition, preparation and completion of A.M.E.B., Trinity or other examinations are strongly encouraged.
+Weekly homework is set for students, and regular, structured and organised home practice is expected to be completed.
+A semester progress report is provided for all students receiving tuition.

 Tuition is offered for the following:

 - Percussion (tuned and untuned orchestral, Drum Kit)

 Music production lessons give students the opportunity to learn to create, perform, record and produce music using the College’s professional recording studio equipment.
 Basic rock band instrumental (guitar, keyboard and drumkit) and vocal skills will be taught.
 Lessons and classes are available for Year 7 students upwards only.